 As we enter the new year, the tone of the market has changed considerably.
-There is consternation about the speed of the slowing in the US economy as witnessed by the recent decision by the Fed to cut the discount rate by 0.5%.
-In time, one can envisage the discussion moving as to the next rate cut and to the debate on tax cuts as the evidence of economic slowing intensifies.
+There is consternation about the speed of the slowing in the US economy as witnessed by the recent decision by the Fed to cut the discount rate by 1% in a month.
+Discussion about interest rates and tax cuts can be expected to receive plenty of coverage.